evanleck/vim-svelte/README.md

 ### Customizing the list of preprocessed languages

-In addition to enabling the built-in preprocessors, you can customize the list of preprocessors that this plugin detects using the `g:svelte_preprocessor_tags` variable.
+In addition to enabling the built-in preprocessors, you can add your own preprocessors that this plugin will detect using the `g:svelte_preprocessor_tags` variable.
 It should be a list of dictionaries with at least a `name` and a `tag` attribute.
 You can optionally include an `as` attribute which maps to the syntax you'd like to use within the tag.

 Here's an example: